swipely/comms/README.md

 var transmission = {
   transport: $.ajax, // Promise based transport
   options: { url: '/foo.json', method: 'get' }, // options for the transport
-  key: 'foo', // key for the responses hash (see `forEveryResponse`)
-  transform: function (resp) {} // optional data transformer - it's return value will be passed to the `forEveryResponse` callback
+  transform: function (resp) {} // optional data transformer to be called on the response - it's return value will be passed to the `forEveryResponse` callback
 };
 ```